Wysciguvvka/Hollow-Knight-Discord-RPC/README.md

 Launch Hollow Knight after installation.\
 If you opened Discord after launching Hollow Knight, it might take a few seconds to display custom status.
 The mod will not work with the Discord browser client.\
-If you want to customize the mod, then navigate to Settings > Mods > Discord Rich Presence.
+If you want to customize the mod, then navigate to Settings > Mods > Rich Presence.

 ## How to build